awsdocs/aws-php-developers-guide/doc_source/ses-template.rst

 Get an Email Template
 =====================

-View the content for an existing email template including the subject line, HTML body, and plain text.
+To view the content for an existing email template including the subject line, HTML body, and plain text use the :SES-api:`GetTemplate <API_GetTemplate>` operation.
+Only TemplateName is required.

 **Imports**